ianwremmel/clark/README.md

 ### Non-Alle

 When npm encounters a package version that's simply a file path (e.g. `"my-package": "file:./packages/my-package"`), it will symlink it into `./node_modules`.
-By putting all of our local node_modules in the top-level `package.json`, we can expose our local packages to eachother withought making any other repo changes.
+By putting all of our local node_modules in the top-level `package.json`, we can expose our local packages to each other without making any other repo changes.

 > In addition to moving dependencies to the top-level, if `clark` sees your in a non-alle monorepo, it will automatically add the local `file:` entries to the top-level as well.
 You may want to run hoist whenever you create a new package.